 Candidates who have an undergraduate degree in mathematics must take at least two mathematics courses beyond calculus, selected in consultation with the Certification Coordinator.
 In addition, all candidates will need the following courses:

-All certification candidates are required to pass the Praxis® II examination in mathematics before they can be allowed to student teach.
+All post-baccalaureate educator preparation program candidates are required to pass the Praxis® II examination in mathematics before they can be allowed to student teach.